 SPECIAL NOTE To ensure you always receive our automated phone messages and alerts, please make sure the school always has an updated and valid phone number for all parents/guardians.

-Parties - Birthday parties shall not be held on school time.
-In accordance with our district's Health and Wellness Policy, healthy snacks and drinks will be served at any school organized events.
+Classroom Celebrations - In accordance with our district's School Wellness Policy, healthy snacks and drinks are highly encouraged for events.